xfleckx/beMoBi.PhaseSpace/README.md

-# beMoBi.PhaseSpace
+# BeMoBI.PhaseSpace
-A PhaseSpace motion capture system integration for the beMoBi Framework
+A PhaseSpace - Impulse motion capture system integration for the BeMoBI Framework.
+It's based mainly on the example implementation provided by [PhaseSpace](http://phasespace.com/) but enhance the components through Editor extensions and Runtime components for Unity3D.

 This Asset consits of two main components.